 Getting a concurrent program to work correctly, efficiently and with maximal parallelism can be very difficult.
 Professor Buhr develops techniques and tools to help understand the dynamic behaviour of a concurrent program with the goal of increasing program performance.
 This work has produced a toolkit for monitoring, visualizing, and debugging μC++ programs, called MVD.

 Data structures containing pointers (versus values) cannot be stored directly to/from disk, because pointers represent absolute locations in memory.
 Professor Buhr is also interested in memory-mapped single-level stores, which allow data, including pointers, to be transparently transferred to and retrieved from disk storage implicitly via virtual memory.
 To handle the address consistency problem, i.e., pointers to addresses that have changed location, exact positioning of data is used so no relocation or adjusting of pointers is necessary.
 This work has produced a toolkit, called μDatabase, for building persistent data structures using the exact-positioning approach to memory-mapped single-level stores.

 BSc, MSc, PhD (Manitoba)

 Industrial and sabbatical experience

-Professor Buhr worked at Sun Microsystems during his 1993/1994 sabbatical on programming language design.
-He also worked with the HP Gelato project from 2003 to 2008 developing advanced Linux software for the Intel Itanium processor.
+Professor Buhr worked at Sun Microsystems for his 1993/4 sabbatical on programming language design, which ultimately became Java.
+He worked on the HP Gelato project from 2003 to 2008 developing advanced Linux software for the Intel Itanium processor.
 He worked at Google for his 2013/4 sabbatical on the Go programming-language team.